Atmanirbhar Bharat: Other initiatives

 In August 2020, Defence Minister Rajnath Singh announced the Defence Ministry was "now ready for a big push to Atmanirbhar Bharat initiative" by imposing import prohibitions on 101 military items in a staged manner over five years.
-In the following months, more positive indigenisation lists and negative import lists were released.
-New legislation was portrayed as initiatives towards increasing India's self-reliance.
+In the following months, more positive indigenization lists and negative import lists were released.
+New legislation was portrayed as initiative towards increasing India's self-reliance.
 A new category of procurement, Indian Indigenously Designed, Developed and Manufactured (Indian-IDDM) was created.
-Reform of the Ordnance Factory Board and giving the new defence PSU units large-scale orders was a move towards military self-reliance.
-Equipment manufactured under Indian-IDDM have been handed over to the military.
-In the fiscal year 2022, the Ministry of Defense decided to spend 65% of its capital budget on domestic procurement.
+Reform of the Ordnance Factory Board and giving the new defence public sector undertaking (PSU) units large-scale orders was a move towards military self-reliance.
+Equipment manufactured under Indian-IDDM has been handed over to the military.
+In the fiscal year 2022, the Ministry of defence decided to spend 65% of its capital budget on domestic procurement.
 Increased self-reliance is also being seen in the construction of its warships and submarines.

 The phrase was also connected to the 2021, and 2022 Union budgets.
 Targets for self-reliance in fertiliser production by 2023 have been announced.
-Government-backed events to provide for the implementation and promotion of self-reliance, and associated slogans such as 'vocal for local' have materialised in the form of the country's first national toy fair, which was digitally launched in February 2021, and the associated brainstorming event Toycathon.
+Government-backed events to provide for the implementation and promotion of self-reliance, and associated slogans such as 'vocal for local' have Materialized in the form of the country's first national toy fair, which was digitally launched in February 2021, and the associated brainstorming event Toycathon.
 In July 2020, the government launched the Atmanirbhar Bharat App Innovation Challenge to encourage the building of apps.
-6,940 entries were received, of which 24 apps were chosen as winners, including mapping apps, fact-checking apps and cricket games.
+6,940 entries were received, of which 24 apps were chosen as winners, including mapping apps, fact-checking apps a cricket video game.
 The challenge's success led to its continuation through another round of entry submission.
 Government schemes also support the implementation of self-reliant initiatives.